Patio Heater Comparisons

 The Bottom Line: What to Buy and What to Verify First

 For most residential patios, a 40,000 BTU propane heater with a stainless steel build, piezo or electronic ignition, automatic thermocouple shutoff, and a wide stable base is the practical starting point.
 If you use the patio heavily and have a gas line available, a plumbed natural gas model cuts your operating costs by more than 70% per hour and removes the tank-management hassle entirely.
+The U.S. EIA Henry Hub natural gas spot price is published as dollars per million Btu, providing a market-based basis for the $/MMBtu calculations behind operating-cost examples like these blank" rel="noopener noreferrer">plumbed natural gas model cuts your operating costs by more than 70% per hour.
 For wind-exposed or commercial spaces, move up to an infrared model with documented wind resistance rather than a standard mushroom-top convective heater.
 If you're just trying to figure out the best type of patio heater overall, start by matching the fuel source and BTU output to your patio size and wind exposure infrared model.

 Before you buy, confirm: the BTU output matches your patio square footage (not just the manufacturer's best-case coverage claim), the fuel type matches your infrastructure, the heater has the right certifications (UL or CSA), and you can meet the clearance requirements for your specific patio setup.
 If you are comparing options, these checks also help you narrow down the best patio heaters for your patio size and setup.
 Those four checks will eliminate most of the buyer regret that shows up in reviews.
 If you're still weighing gas against other fuel types entirely, it's worth looking at how gas options stack up against the broader range of patio heater types available today.
 If you want a quick answer to what are the best patio heaters, start by matching the heater type and BTU output to your patio size and wind exposure.